Emission reduction

 CEO & Co-Founder

-Carbon dioxide, methane, and other greenhouse gases often steal the limelight in climate discussions, but fugitive emissions—the inadvertent release of gases during industrial processes—remain an under-addressed and significant contributor to climate change.
+Carbon dioxide, methane and other greenhouse gases often dominate climate discussions, but fugitive emissions, the unintended release of gases during industrial processes, remain an under-addressed and significant contributor to climate change.
 These leaks not only pose environmental risks but also translate into financial losses and potential safety hazards for companies.

-This article delves into what fugitive emissions are, why they matter, and how businesses can effectively identify, monitor, and reduce them.
+This article explains what fugitive emissions are, why they matter, where they sit in greenhouse gas accounting, and how businesses can identify, monitor and reduce them.

-Fugitive emissions are unintended leaks of gases or vapors, typically from equipment components like valves, flanges, and storage tanks.
-Common in sectors such as oil and gas, chemical processing, and manufacturing, they often involve potent greenhouse gases like methane (CH4).
+Fugitive emissions are unintended leaks of gases or vapours, typically from equipment components such as valves, flanges and storage tanks.
+Common in sectors such as oil and gas, chemical processing and manufacturing, they often involve potent greenhouse gases such as methane (CH4).
 Even small leaks can accumulate into large-scale environmental impacts and operational inefficiencies.

-Specialized infrared (IR) cameras can visualize otherwise invisible gas leaks.
-This technique allows for real-time inspections and can cover large areas quickly.
+Specialised optical gas imaging (infrared) cameras can visualise otherwise invisible gas leaks.
+This technique allows real-time inspections and can cover large areas quickly.

 Sensors or samplers placed around facilities detect abnormal concentrations of specific chemicals or gases, indicating a possible leak.